Biafo Hispar Snow Lake

-|BEST SEASON||June to October|
+|Best Season||June to October|

-|ALTITUDE||3000m to 5290m|
+|Max Altitude||3000m to 5290m|

 Biafo & Hispar Glaciers have a total length of 126 km and are the longest of their kind outside of the Polar Regions.
 They meet at the 5,150 m high Hispar Pass.
 This immense highway of ice and rock connects the antique kingdoms of Nagar in the West and Askoli (little Tibet) in the East.